qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - i delete an email and it comes back to my inbox every time i have now deleted the same email from my inbox a times
 - where is my inbox
 - why a email in inbox when there is no email
-- what is the green emblem beside my emails?

 ## intent:why_email_free
 - Why is Email free?
 - Hello, Why is Email free?

-## intent:why_not_receiving_notifications
-- Why am I not receiving notifications or sound alerts?
-- Hello, Why am I not receiving notifications or sound alerts?

 ## intent:withdraw_consent
 - i hereby withdraw my consent for you to collect process or store any personal data related to lauren gang gmail com i request that you delete any and all data related to and belonging to lauren gang gmail com that your company stores pursuant to my rights under article of apr